 The risk associated with fluctuations in the prices the Partnership pays for propane is principally a result of market forces reflecting changes in supply and demand for propane and other energy commodities.
 The Partnership's profitability is sensitive to changes in propane supply costs and the Partnership generally passes on increases in such costs to customers.
 The Partnership may not, however, always be able to pass through product cost increases fully, or on a timely basis, particularly when product costs rise rapidly.
-In order to reduce the volatility of the Partnership's propane market price risk, we use contracts for the forward purchase or sale of propane, propane fixed-price supply agreements, and over-the-counter derivative commodity instruments including price swap contracts.
-Over-the-counter derivative commodity instruments utilized by the Partnership to hedge forecasted purchases of propane are generally settled at expiration of the contract.
+In order to reduce the volatility of the Partnership's propane market price risk, we use contracts for the forward purchase or sale of propane, propane fixed-price supply agreements, and over-the-counter derivative commodity instruments utilized by the Partnership to hedge forecasted purchases of propane are generally settled at expiration of the contract.
 These derivative financial instruments contain collateral provisions.
-The fair value of unsettled commodity price risk sensitive instruments at December 31, 2020, was a net gain of \$45 million.
-A hypothetical 10% adverse change in the market price of propane would result in a decrease in such fair value of approximately \$18 million.
+The fair value of unsettled commodity price risk sensitive instruments at March 31, 2021, was a net gain of \$72 million.
+A hypothetical 10% adverse change in the market price of propane would result in a decrease in such fair value of approximately \$19 million.